Softjey/prisma-dm/README.md

 - **Database support**:

-  - Fully tested with PostgreSQL and for now will only work with PostgreSQL and probably other PostgreSQL-compatible databases.
+  - Built-in support exists for PostgreSQL, Microsoft SQL Server, MySQL, MariaDB, and SQLite.
+  - See the [Database Support](#database-support) section for details on testing status.
+  - If you successfully validate another database, please open a PR to update the support matrix above and share your findings.
-  - Other databases will require additional logic; contributions are welcome.
+  - Some databases may still require additional logic based on real-world feedback; contributions are welcome.

 - **Future improvements**:
   - Plans to track post scripts in a dedicated database table to improve reliability.
 Community contributions are highly encouraged.